athomasq/athomasq.github.io/categories/hikari/syndicates.md

 * they get access to investment opportunities that they would not otherwise get;
 * they benefit from the syndicate lead's dealflow, judgement, allocation and expertise;
 * it's more convenient than writing cheques directly into startups;
-* they can invest smaller amounts than if they were doing direct investments, which in turn means more potential for diversification.
+* they can invest smaller amounts than if they were doing direct investments, which in turn means more room for diversification.

 Leads like syndicates because:
 * they get to deploy more capital into each investment opportunity;